Estimated reading time: 6 minutes

 There are many ways to become a good sexual team, and to have fun along the way.
 You can start by reading how you can make intimacy a daily practice.

-If you want help in learning to talk about sex and sexuality issues, you may need an experienced relationship counsellor and accredited sex therapist.
+If you want help in learning to talk about sex and sexuality issues, you may need an experienced and accredited sex therapist.
 Call 0421 961 687 or email us to schedule an appointment.
 International callers should call +61 421 961 687.

 You deserve the best trained relationship coaches if you’re planning to invest time and money in your relationship.
 If you’re not ready to book an appointment, call us on 0421 961 687 to book a FREE 15 minute phone consultation to discuss how we may be able to assist you.
 See my 3 eBooks on Amazon.